GP-Stanley/tech264-docker-kubernetes/docker.md.md

 * Microservices are an architectural style where applications are broken down into small, independent services that each handle a specific function.

 ## What Are Microservices?
+* Microservices are an architectural style where applications are broken down into small, independent services that each handle a specific function.
 * Microservices are small, self-contained services that communicate with each other through APIs.
 * Each microservice is responsible for a specific function, like user authentication, payment processing, or inventory management.

 ## How Are They Made Possible?
 * Microservices are enabled by containerisation tools like Docker, which allow each service to be isolated and packaged separately.
+* Docker containers encapsulate the application code, libraries, and dependencies, ensuring that each microservice runs consistently across different environments.
 * Communication between microservices is typically handled by APIs, making it easier to scale and update parts of an application without affecting others.

 ### Benefits of Microservices